mas8022/top-react/README.md

 # top-react

 **`top-react`** is a powerful React library designed to enhance the performance and usability of SSR (Server-Side Rendering) in Next.js applications.
-It offers two key components:
+It offers four key components:

 1. **`ServerButton`**: A specialized button component that handles form submissions in SSR environments, making it easier to trigger server-side actions directly from user interactions.

 2. **`Ue` Provider**: A performance-boosting provider that delays the rendering of its children until the user scrolls to the element, improving site speed.
 It also displays a smooth animation if the content is slow to load, ensuring a great user experience even with weak internet connections.

+3. **`useProState` Hook**: A custom hook that provides optimistic UI updates, similar to the `useOptimistic` hook in React.
+It allows you to handle state updates optimistically while performing asynchronous operations.

+4. **`useLocalStorage` Hook**: A custom hook that allows you to store and persist state in `localStorage`, making it easy to maintain state across page reloads.

 ## Installation